supark87/Cheatsheet/README.md

 # Cheatsheet
-_A repository for different cheatsheets._
+_A repository for different cheatsheets and examples._

 - Python
 - Linux